linkeo/rainbowlog/README.md

     >   For example, you can pass '64m', '16mb', '8 kb', '1024000 bytes' or 1024000.

--   **filename** *string* : **Only useful for type 'file'.** Set a prefix of log files (Final filename will contain chunk message such as time or chunk number).
-Default as 'output'.

--   **filepath** *string* : **Only useful for type 'file'.** Set the directory to save log files.
-Default as 'logs' directory to 'cwd'.

 #### Constants:

->   Appender.Console
+-   Appender.Console

-The Console Appender.
+    *The Console Appender.*

->   Appender.DefaultFileAppender
+-   Appender.DefaultFileAppender

-File appender configured with default options. (seperate by size limit only).
+    *File appender configured with default options. (seperate by size limit only).*

->   Appender.DailyFileAppender
+-   Appender.DailyFileAppender

-File appender configured to seperate by 1-day time limit only.
+    *File appender configured to seperate by 1-day time limit only.*

->   Appender.Prod
+-   Appender.Prod

-File appender configured for Logger.Prod.
+    *File appender configured for Logger.*Prod.